PatrickJS/NG6-starter/README.md

 Run `gulp` to start a dev server and watch all files.
 The port will displayed to you.

 ### Gulp tasks
-Without the need for Webpack's build step, gulp doesn't have to do as much.
+Without Webpack's required build step, serving is easy and you choose when you are ready to build now

 Here's a list of possible Gulp task to run:
 * `serve` (also default `gulp`)
   * starts a dev server with `browser-sync` serving the client folder and listens for changes
+* `build`
+  * bundles our app into a single file with all included dependencies into `dist/`. both minified and unminified included
 * `component`
   * builds out boilerplate for a new angular component, [read below](#generating-components) to see how to use this in more detail

 ### Testing
 To run test, just run `npm test` or `karma start`.

+The only difference from a regular `Karma` setup is the use of [`karma-jspm`](https://github.com/Workiva/karma-jspm) plugin to let JSPM handle spec files as modules. `Karma` will run all files that match `.spec.js` inside the `app` folder.
+This is awesome because we can write tests for our components in the same folder with the rest of the component.
 Be sure to include your `spec` files in the appropriate component directory.
 You must name the spec file like so, `[name].spec.js`.
 If you don't want to use the `.spec.js` extension, you must change the `jspm.loadFiles` glob in `karma.conf.js` to look for whatever file(s) you want.

 `Mocha` is the testing suite being used and `chai` is the assertion library.
-If you would like to change this, change it in `karma.conf.js`.
+If you would like to change this, do so in `karma.conf.js`.

 ## Generating components